-Police: Ecuadorian prison clash leaves at least 52 dead
+Ecuador battle between prison gangs leaves at least 58 dead

-QUITO, Ecuador (AP) — Clashes inside Ecuador’s largest prison early Saturday left at least 52 inmates dead in the latest violence to hit the Litoral Penitentiary, which recently saw what authorities said was the country’s worst ever prison bloodbath.
+QUITO, Ecuador (AP) — A prolonged gun battle between rival gangs inside Ecuador’s largest prison early Saturday left at least 58 inmates dead in the latest violence to hit the Litoral Penitentiary, which recently saw the country’s worst prison bloodbath.

-Residents living near the prison in the coastal city of Guayaquil reported hearing hours of sustained gunfire and explosions coming from inside the lockup.
-A police report seen by The Associated Press said 10 inmates were also injured and explosives and guns seized.
+The fighting lasted for almost eight hours in the lockup in the coastal city of Guayaquil and authorities attributed the fighting to prison gangs linked to international drug cartels.
+Videos circulating on social media showed bodies, some burned, lying on the ground inside the prison.

-Videos circulating on social media purporting to be from inside the prison showed bodies, some burned, lying on the ground.
+Inmates “tried to dynamite a wall to get into pavilion 2 to carry out a massacre.
+They also burned mattresses to try to to drown (their rivals) in smoke,” said Gov. Pablo Arosemena of Guayas province where Guayaquil is located.

 The prison violence comes amid a national state of emergency decreed by President Guillermo Lasso in October that empowers security forces to fight drug trafficking and other crimes.

-Ecuador’s penitentiaries are seeing a wave of brutal violence authorities attribute to prison gangs linked to international drug cartels fighting for control.
-In late September, a battle among gang members in Litoral prison killed at least 118 people and injured 79 in what authorities described as the South American country’s worst prison massacre.
+In late September, a battle among gang members in Litoral prison killed at least 118 people in what authorities described as the South American country’s worst prison massacre.
 Officials said at least five of the dead were found to have been beheaded.
+In February, 79 inmates were killed in simultaneous riots in various prisons.
+And in July, 22 prisoners were killed in Ecuadorian penitentiaries.

 Outside the Litoral prison on Saturday, relatives of inmates gathered for news of their loved ones.